near/docs/docs/2.develop/frontend.md

 ## Calling View Methods

 Once we have setup the connection to the NEAR network and defined the `Contract` object we can readily call view methods.
-Once more, view methods are those that only read from the state.
-They do not perform any [action](contracts/actions.md), nor access the [environment], nor write in the storage.
+Once more, view methods are those that only read from the contract's state: they do not perform any [action](contracts/actions.md), nor access the [environment], nor write in the storage.

 Since view methods only perform read access operations, they are **free** for the end user, and can be called without being logged in.